GSA/digitalgov.gov/content/news/2020/02/2020-02-26-call-for-government-ux-summit.md

 ---

+{{< note >}}
+The March 9th deadline has passed.
+Thank you&mdash;we have received a number of submissions on a wide variety of topics related to UX!

+A great committee of government employees is in the process of reviewing the submissions to create the program.
+We expect to finalize the program in early April, and will then post it on the [Events](https://digital.gov/events/) page so you can register for the Summit in May.
+{{< /note >}}

 Government agencies are working to provide a better user experience (UX) for everyone, especially with the passage of [21st Century IDEA](https://digital.gov/topics/21st-century-idea/).

 Join us as presenters for 2020's Government UX Summit — a great opportunity to hone your UX skills with the best and brightest UX researchers and designers from across the government.